johnpooch/diplomacy/README.md

 # Diplomacy

-A web browser version of the classic strategy board game.
+A web browser version of the classic strategy board game 'Diplomacy'.

 ### Loading fixtures for dev